-Two cowbird traps were operated as part of the Devil's Gate Reservoir Restoration Project (Devil's Gate), at the City of Pasadena Hahamongna Watershed Park (Hahamongna), near and/or in native riparian habitat, the fourth year of a trapping project begun in 2019.
+Two cowbird traps were operated as part of the Devil's Gate Reservoir Restoration Project (Devil's Gate), at the City of Pasadena Hahamongna Watershed Park (Hahamongna), near and/or in native riparian habitat, the sixth year of a trapping project begun in 2019.
 The purpose of the trapping was to reduce the incidence of brown-headed cowbird (Molothrus ater) brood parasitism among local native host species, particularly endangered, threatened, or sensitive host species including the least Bell's vireo (Vireo bellii pusillus) and the southwestern willow flycatcher (Empidonax traillii extimus), both of which species are riparian obligates.
-The traps were operated from 01 April to 16 July (108 days, 15 weeks).
-The program captured its own decoys: the traps contained decoy cowbirds beginning on 2 April and had the preferred minimum decoy ratio (2 males, 3 females) as of 5 April, and 3 males, 5-6 female decoys as of 28 April and subsequently.
+The traps were operated from 01 April to 15 July (106 days, 15 weeks).
+The traps contained decoy cowbirds beginning on 02 April (the preferred minimum decoy ratio of 2 males, 3 females), and were built to 3 males, 5-6 female decoys as of 21 April and subsequently (the initial decoys on 02 April were brought in from another program; the remainder of the decoys were captured onsite).

-Seventy-nine (79) cowbirds were removed, including 50 males, 25 females, and 4 juveniles.
-The 2022 male: female capture ratio was 2.0:1.
-Most of the adult cowbirds were captured in weeks 1-6: 39/50 males (78%) and 23/25 females (92%).
-Most of the juvenile cowbirds were captured in week 12: 3/4 (75%).
+Eighty-eight (88) cowbirds were removed, including 50 males, 36 females, and 2 juveniles.
+The 2024 male: female capture ratio was 1.39:1.
+Trap 1 removed 9 cowbirds (4m, 5f, 0j), and Trap 2 removed 79 cowbirds (46m, 31f, 2j).
+Most of the adult cowbirds were captured in weeks 2-10: 44/50 males (88%) and 36/36 females (100%).
+The juvenile cowbirds captured were removed on 26 June and 11 July.
 No banded cowbirds or other banded birds were captured.
-The traps were not vandalized in 2022, and there were no trap closures in 2022.
+The traps were not vandalized in 2024, and there were no trap closures in 2024.

-In addition to cowbirds, 317 non-target birds of four different species were captured, of which all were released unharmed.
+In addition to cowbirds, 931 non-target birds of five different species were captured, of which all but one were released unharmed.
 This total includes the multiple capture, release, and recapture of a smaller number of individuals.
 No sensitive or endangered, threatened, or candidate non-target species were captured.
 No decoy or non-target birds died due to lack of food or water, or because of unclean conditions.

-The removal of 25 non-native female cowbirds from the area in 2022 protected the native birds from brood parasitism; each cowbird female may lay 40-60 eggs in a breeding season, so as many as 1,000 - 1,500 native songbird nests were protected.
+The removal of 36 non-native female cowbirds from the area in 2024 protected the native birds from brood parasitism; each cowbird female may lay 40-60 eggs in a breeding season, so as many as 1,440 - 2,160 native songbird nests were protected.

-No changes to the number of traps, dates of operation, locations of traps, or operation protocol are recommended.
+No changes to the number of traps, locations of traps, or operation protocol are recommended; however we recommend that the dates of operation be changed to 1 April - 30 June (few cowbirds are captured 1-15 July).